-I arrived in my community on the 5th of January around 5pm with a flood of emotions.
+I arrived in my community on the 5th of January around 5 pm with a flood of emotions.
 I knew I was well prepared for this new phase of my life but fear and panic set in on our way.
-I was not afraid of being alone in the community but rather afraid of the people I was going to be interacting with everyday and whether I will be accepted and loved in my new home.
+I was not afraid of being alone in the community but rather afraid of the people I was going to be interacting with every day and whether I would be accepted and loved in my new home.

 I arrived in my community and the first comment I heard was “ Why did you bring a lady?
 We thought it was a man you were bringing.
 There was no plan to accommodate a female”.
 At that point, I could only think about how I was going to cope for 10 months with people who weren’t acknowledging me.
 A kind young man gave his room to me to spend the night and there I was, sleeping in someone’s room while thinking of the way forward.

 Early in the morning, I woke up and had to start work that I was told to prepare for so that we could go and greet the elders.
 I spent the day greeting the elders and other stakeholders.